LinziJayne36/faq-accordion-card/README.md

 ## Overview

-My challenge wass to build out this FAQ accordion card and get it looking as close to the design as possible.
+My challenge was to build out this FAQ accordion card and get it looking as close to the design as possible.

 ### The challenge